Weakly asymmetric facilitated exclusion process: Delta prime initial condition: proof of Theorem

 Let us now prove Theorem \ref{thm:conv}.

 Recall that we already know from Section \ref{sec:proofshe} existence and uniqueness of the solution to the SHE (Definition \ref{de:solution}) with Dirichlet boundary condition and initial condition $\mathcal Z_{\rm ini}=-2\delta_0'$.
-Also, we have obtained in Section \ref{sec:heatkernel} explicit estimates involving the discrete Dirichlet heat kernel, relying on exact computations.
+Also, we have obtained in Section \ref{sec:heatkernel} explicit estimates involving the discrete Dirichlet heat kernel, relying on exact computations {and random walk arguments}.

-The estimates from Section \ref{sec:heatkernel} enable us to show in Section \ref{subs:neareq} that at time $\delta>0$, $\rZ_{\delta}(\cdot)$ is near-equilibrium in the sense of Definition \ref{de:near-eq-cont}.
-This allows to follow the same strategy as in Section~\ref{sec:neareq} to have tightness in the space $D([\delta,T],C(\mathbb R_+))$ for any $0<\delta<T$, and show that the limit points satisfy the SHE (Proposition~\ref{prop:tight2}).
-Following \cite{parekh2017kpz}, we will then show in Section \ref{sec:limitZ} that there exists a limit point in the space $D((0,T],C(\mathbb R_+))$, which is solution to the SHE with Dirichlet boundary condition.
-We also prove in Section \ref{sec:limitZ} second moment bounds satisfied by this limit point, using exact formulas from \cite{barraquand2022markov}.
+\mm{In this section, some exact computations inspired by the recent paper \cite{barraquand2022markov} and} the heat kernel estimates from Section \ref{sec:heatkernel} \mm{will be crucial.
+More precisely, we start by} showing in Sections~\ref{subs:momentsZ} and \ref{subs:neareq} that after time $\delta>0$, $\rZ_{t}(\cdot)$ is near-equilibrium in the sense of Definition \ref{de:near-eq-cont}.
+This allows us to follow the same strategy as in Section~\ref{sec:neareq} to obtain tightness in the space $D([\delta,T],C(\mathbb R_+))$ for any $0<\delta<T$, and show that the limit points satisfy the SHE (Proposition~\ref{prop:tight2}).
+Then, following \cite{parekh2017kpz}, we will show in Section \ref{sec:limitZ} that there exists a limit point in the space $D((0,T],C(\mathbb R_+))$, which is solution to the SHE with Dirichlet boundary condition.
+We also prove in Section \ref{sec:limitZ} second moment bounds satisfied by this limit point, using \cite{barraquand2022markov}.
 We finally determine the initial condition in Section \ref{sec:conclusion}, using the moment bounds from Section \ref{sec:limitZ}.